krishna31102004/pennywise-ai/README.md

 ## 🔒 Security Notes

 * `ENCRYPTION_KEY` is required to encrypt Plaid access tokens at rest.
 * `PLAID_WEBHOOK_SECRET` is a shared secret you add to your webhook URL as `?secret=...` and verify in the route (defense-in-depth).
-Also implement Plaid’s signature verification when webhooks are enabled.
+Consider Plaid’s signature verification for production.
 * Sensitive envs are never exposed to the client; only `NEXT_PUBLIC_*` is safe to expose.

 ---